Application deadline for Undergraduate Research Programs:

 Those interested in utilizing Cornell University’s dining program can find more information here: Cornell Dining Summer Meal Plans.

-Please note: The Cornell meal plan dates are not the same as the BTI internship dates and plan accordingly.
+Please note: The Cornell meal plan dates are not the same as the BTI internship dates, and participants should plan accordingly.
 You will not be able to enroll in a meal plan until you receive your net ID on the first day of the internship.
 The dorms will also have kitchens if meal plans do not fit your schedule/preference, but please be advised that this will be a shared kitchen with many others in the dorm.

 Is there a transportation service?